DanChurchill/nlp_project_work/README.md

   Goal 1: Generate a list of repositories programatically using web scraping techniques<br>
   Goal 2: Acquire and Explore the natural language data that we have acquired<br>
-  Goal 3: Build a function that will take in the text of a README file, and tries to predict the programming language
+  Goal 3: Create three models to predict language of a repo, and select the best model to use against test data

 [[Back to top](#top)]